stephaniezablocki/bigInteger/README.md

 - The operators supported are +, -, *, /, and ^.
 - There is no support for invalid expressions.

+If I redid the program I would make the functions self-contained instead of using global variables, because I wasn't able to write modular test cases this way.
+Also, I would make an array of strings (where each string is just one number or operator) rather than an array of Element types.
+That way I would be able to distinguish characters from integers without a separate corresponding array.
+It would be more readable and more efficient since ints and strings are both 4 bytes, so not having the extra bool array would save space.

 Skills I learned:
 - Pointers